 You might be surprised, but this is quite a controversial topic in the feline health world.
 And we’re going to crack it wide open!

 Eggs are – hands down – a superfood.
 Many people believe (and many studies show) that eggs are the most densely healthful food on the planet because of the vast amount of nutrients they offer.
 Protein, fat, omega 3s, taurine, vitamins, iron, zinc – all in one perfect little package.
 The list of documented health benefits from eggs is equally impressive.
+But are eggs good for cats like they’re good for us?

 Our cats can benefit greatly from these nutrients – just as humans can!
 Studies have shown how adding eggs into a balanced diet can benefit joint health, eye health, cognitive health, and heart health in all mammals.